 You're going to have to row one of the park's pirogues from Nosy Be to Lokobe National Park, which takes about 20 to 40 minutes.
 Transfers of pirogues are included in the Park entrance fee of 55,000 Malagasy ariary (or $17.50) per adult and 25,000 Malagasy ariary ($8) per child.
 You'll find three walking trails, restrooms, and a gift shop inside the park.

 The Three Bays

 If you want to enjoy a water view without trekking offshore to islands like Nosy Sakatia or Nosy Be, go to The Three Bays.
 It's made up of three bays, Sakalava, Pigeon, and Dune.
 The region includes pristine beaches where sports such as diving, camping, windsurfing, and kitesurfing can be enjoyed.
-You'll still have plenty of chances to snap jaw-dropping pictures here.
+You'll also have plenty of chances to snap jaw-dropping pictures here.

 Visitors rave about the magnificent environment of The Three Bays, adding that the conditions for kitesurfing in the Bay of Sakalava are excellent.
 The place is also easy to access by road since it is just 10 miles northeast of Antsiranana.
 For those who would rather visit The Three Bays on a quad bike, Diego Raid provides four-wheel-drive tours for $21 per person (or $120 per vehicle).

 Three Bays is open to visiting 24 hours a day.
 The bays provide few facilities, but their proximity along the northeast coast of Madagascar ensures that you will have access to restaurants, stores, and hotels in Antsiranana.
 Should you need updates regarding International Driving Permits in Madagascar, you can visit the International Drivers Association's site.